PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/parent-container-properties.rst

 When you change the parent of an object, the local position of the object is modified to keep the same absolute position.

 .. image:: ../images/parent-container-prop-04122020.webp

+Also, you can open this dialog with the `Move To Parent <container-object.html#moving-an-object-to-a-container>`_ command.